Upper Bhadra Irrigation project

 Upper Bhadra Irrigation project was proposed to address the chronic water scarcity in the drylands of central eastern Karnataka with secondary objectives of recharging the ground water levels and providing drinking water by filling tanks.
 This project was initiated by Karnataka Neeravari Nigam Limited (KNNL) and taken over by Visvesvaraya Jala Nigam (VJNL), branches of Karnataka government in year 2022.

 History

-Earliest proposal was envisioned by then prime minister S. Nijalingappa in 1969 to provide irrigation facilities to drone prone area like Chitradurga.
+Earliest proposal was envisioned by then chief minister S. Nijalingappa in 1969 to provide irrigation facilities to drought-prone areas like Chitradurga.
 For several decades, the project remained in conceptualization and planning phases.
 A masterplan was presented during 2001 with allocation of 23 TMC of water from Badra resorvier was presented in 2001.
 In 2003, S.M.
 Krishna government, approved Upper Bhadra project stage I for Rs.
 2813 Crores.
 In 2022, Union government of India, approved the proposal of declaring the Upper Bhadra Project as a nation project, which secured additional Rs.
 12500 Crores from the central government of India.